lucas-mancini/react-app-readme-example/README.md

 ## Linter

 In order to lint the code, the project uses [ESLint](https://eslint.org/), which is provided by [Create React App](https://github.com/facebook/create-react-app).
-We have tweaked the rules a bit and you can find them on the `.eslintrc` file.

 If you want to run the linter just type:
 ```bash